rehearsal-js/rehearsal-js/README.md

   -- 0 eslint errors, with details in the report
 ```

 Our project is now on TypeScript with types!
 Rehearsal has caught 10 TypeScript compiler errors and auto-fixed 6 of them for us.
-Next step is commit our changes and review the generated Rehearsal report to manually type tighten wherever Rehearsal has flagged a TODO.
+The next step is commit our changes and review the generated Rehearsal report to manually type tighten wherever Rehearsal has flagged a TODO.

+In this example Rehearsal has fixed 60% of the compiler errors.
+Sometimes however, the types Rehearsal can inference are minimal.
+Which is why the `fix` command can be run repeatedly ex. `fix` -> manual type tuning -> `fix` -> manual type tuning  -> `fix`.

 # Rehearsal Reports